In partnership with

 There are no nationally specified entry requirements for these qualifications, though you need to show you have level 3 skills in English or mathematics to pursue specialist qualifications in these areas.
 Training providers, however, may have their own entry requirements.

-QTLS status is legally recognised as being equal to QTS, meaning you will be qualified to teach in schools and can be recruited to a permanent position with no further training.
+QTLS status can enable you to teach in schools allowing you to be recruited to a permanent position with no further training.

 It's also possible to train in secondary teaching and then apply for work in the further education sector.